GodotSteam/GodotSteam/README.md

-# Godot Steam for GDNative
+# GodotSteam for GDNative
 Steam API for the Godot game engine.
 For the Windows, Linux, and Mac platforms.

 **WARNING**: This GDNative branch is still in active development!
 While functional, I do not suggest using it for production code for your game; testing only.
 Please use one of the GodotSteam modules instead.

+- View GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/godot2
-- View the GodotSteam module for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master
+- View GodotSteam Minimal for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/godot2-min
-- View the GodotSteam module for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
+- View GodotSteam for Godot 3.1 here: https://github.com/Gramps/GodotSteam/tree/master
+- View GodotSteam Server for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/server

 Documentation
 ----------